rust-lang/wg-async/src/vision/status_quo/grace_wants_a_zero_copy_api.md

 There's a specialized type for the buffer, but its management and lifetime are still not suitable for zero-copy I/O.

-Grace then came across a famous [blog post](https://boats.gitlab.io/blog/post/io-uring/) from a seasoned developer that mentions another trait, `AsyncBufRead`, but she immediatly identifies two issues with that:
+Grace then came across a famous [blog post](https://boats.gitlab.io/blog/post/io-uring/) from a seasoned developer that mentions another trait, `AsyncBufRead`, but she immediately identifies two issues with that:

 * There is not a similar trait for writes, which suffer from much the same problem
 * Grace's team is already using a plethora of convenience traits built upon these base traits, including `AsyncReadExt` and `AsyncBufReadExt`,